sparkflows/sparkflows-docs/docs/databricks/troubleshooting.rst

 One problem might be that the ``postbackURL`` is not configured right in Fire Insights under Administration/Configuration.

-The other problem can be that the machine running Fire Insights is no accessible from the Databricks Cluster.
+The other problem can be that the machine running Fire Insights is not accessible from the Databricks Cluster.
 Test connectivity to the Fire Insights machine from Databricks.

-Test connectiving from Databricks to Fire postbackURL.
+Connectiving from Databricks to Fire postbackURL can be done in Databricks via Notebooks.

 .. figure:: ../_assets/configuration/databricks_ping.PNG
    :alt: Databricks